-The remainder of the paper is structured as follows: In Section 2 we develop the chemical and thermodynamic description of the phase field solid propellant burn model, the derivation of the burn speed from the model, and the incorporation of multi-species effects though a diffuse species parameter.
-The presented model, like most diffuse interface methods, requires the application of specialized computational techniques to solve in a tractable manner.
+The remainder of the paper is structured as follows: In Section 2 we develop the chemical and thermodynamic description of the phase field solid burn model, the derivation of the burn speed from the model, and the incorporation of multi-species effects though a diffuse species parameter.
+The presented model, like most diffuse interface methods, requires the application of specialized computational methods to solve in a tractable manner.
 Therefore, in Section 3, we briefly discuss the computational framework that is used to implement the model and generate results.
 In Section 4, we examine four distinct cases: pure AP, AP with a thin "sandwich" laminate of PBAN, AP with a thin "sandwich" laminate of HTPB, and packed AP spheres in an HTPB matrix.
-The first three cases are used to calibrate our model, which is then applied to the practical example of packed AP spheres in an HTPB matrix in two and three dimensions.
+The first three cases are used to calibrate our model, which is then applied to the practical example of packed AP spheres in an HTPB matrix.
 In all of these cases, we demonstrate the efficacy of the model via comparison to legacy experimental data.
-We conclude this work in Section 5 with a discussion synthesizing results and the limitations of the model.
-This section also outlines the path forward for integrating other physical dynamics into the proposed framework.
+We conclude this work in Section 5 with a discussion synthasizing results, outlining the limitations of the present work, and suggesting future improvements to the model.